Perry County, Tennessee

 (2) We listen to our clients and understand their problems.
 We are responsive to their needs and questions.
-We return phone calls and emails promptly.
+We return phone calls, texts and emails promptly.

 (3) We develop a case strategy that is personalized to your accident and case, and then we aggressively move toward resolution.